VictorRodriguez/FMV_tutorial/fmv.md

 implementation choice is made it is fixed and may not be changed for the lifetime of the process.</p>

-<p>In GCC6 the resolver check CPUID and then call corresponding function.
+<p>In GCC6 the resolver check CPUID and then call the corresponding function.
 It does
-this once per binary execution.It means if you have multiple calls to the FMV function, only the first call will execute the CPUID comparison, the incoming executions will call the required version by pointer.
+this once per binary execution.It means if you have multiple calls to the FMV function, only the first call will execute the CPUID comparison, the incoming executions will call the required version by a pointer.
 This technique is already used for almost all GLIBC functions.
 The GLIBC has memcpy optimize for each architecture, so when you call memcpy, GLIBC will call optimized memcpy functions for each architecture.</p>

 <p><strong>Code size impact</strong></p>

 <p> How FMV will increase binary code size?
-The answer on this question depends on
+The answer to this question depends on
-how big are functions where FMV will be applied and number of requested versions.
+how big are functions where FMV will be applied and a number of requested versions.
 Let consider “N” be number of requested versions (including default) and “R” the ratio of the functions code to the whole application code size.
 When new size should be:</p>